oktadeveloper/okta-spring-boot-docker/README.md

-## Dockerize a Spring Boot App with Jib
+# Dockerize a Spring Boot App with Jib

-# Spring Boot, OAuth 2.0, and Okta Example

 A Spring Boot example app that shows how to use Jib to package your application with Docker.